ice-wm/man/icewmhint.md

 ## FUNCTION OPTION ARGUMENTS

-Specifies which functions are disabled/enabled (0/1) for windows with _CLASS_**.**_INSTANCE_.
-All function options have a default value of enabled (1) unless overridden by the application.
+Specifies which functions are disabled or enabled (0/1) for windows with _CLASS_**.**_INSTANCE_.
+All functions have a default value of enabled (1) unless overridden by the application.
 The Motif-like functions are as follows:

     fClose     can be closed:        (default: 1).
     fHide      can be hidden:        (default: 1).